alliedvision/linux_nvidia_jetson/README.md

   1. Extract the tarball on a host PC.

-  2. The tarball contains helper scripts and another tarball with the precompiled binaries named AlliedVision_NVidia_L4T_32.2.1_<git-rev>.tar.gz.
+  2. The tarball contains helper scripts and another tarball with the precompiled binaries named AlliedVision_NVidia_L4T_32.4.2_<git-rev>.tar.gz.
      Copy the tarball to the target board.
 On the target board, extract the tarball and run the included install script.
-     Nano users: Reboot the board.
+     Reboot the board.
 Now you can use the driver.

-  3. TX2 and Xavier users: Continue with step 6 of Method B.

  **Method B: Cross-compile binaries from source**
   These scripts require a host PC with Ubuntu (16.04 or 18.04) installed.